icemoon4/membership_visualizer/README.md

 * Upload the file `example membership list.csv`, click save
 * You should see some logs in your terminal if it's working.
 * Go to the Member page, confirm that the members from the list were added

+## Creating backups
+I'm laying out these instructions for myself because I'm gonna forget lol To backup the db:
+`pg_dump membership_visualizer -f "C:\your_directory_here\MembershipVisualizer.backup" -F c -U admin`
+It should prompt for the password for admin, then create the backup file To restore the db from the file:
+`pg_restore "C:\your_directory_here\MembershipVisualizer.backup" -d membership_visualizer -U admin`
+Prompts for password again, then restores

 ## Prepping the front-end
 - Install Nodejs from [here](https://nodejs.org/en).